mkrisher/mkrisher/README.md

 You can read more about me at [mikekrisher.com](http://mikekrisher.com).
 I've been in the industry for over two decades.
-I'm an engineering leader focused on teams and people.
-I ✨still✨ write code just maybe not during business hours.
+My last few years have been focused on people and process.
+I ✨still✨ write code but spend a fair amount of time thinking about how to solve problems teams experience between the lines of code.

 ### Bio:
 Michael Krisher is a patent awarded engineer and open source contributor with